dennisbrowngerminiasi/omega-bull-data-manager/README.md

 These endpoints allow multiple clients and the data manager to cooperate and avoid simultaneous IBKR connections.

+If the data manager loses its own Trader Workstation connection while a client holds the reservation, the server sends a `release_ibkr` message with `{"status":"release_requested"}` to the connected client.
+Upon receiving this request, clients should drop their IBKR session and then send the usual `release_ibkr` request so the server can reconnect.

 ### Client integration example